trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ``CMAKE_MINIMUM_REQUIRED()`` in `<projectDir>/CMakeLists.txt`_).
 But also
 note that specific TriBITS projects and packages will also require additional tools like compilers, Python, Perl, or many other such dependencies.
-It is just that TriBITS itself does not require any of these.
+It is just that TriBITS itself does not require any of these in order to perform the basic configure, build, test, and install of software.
 The goal of TriBITS is not to make the portability of software that uses it any worse than it already is but instead to make it easier in most cases (that after all is the whole goal of CMake).

-While the core TriBITS functionality is just written using raw CMake, the more sophisticated development tools needed to implement the full TriBITS development environment requires Python 2.4 (or higher, but not Python 3.x).
+While the core TriBITS functionality to configure, build, test, and install software is written using only raw CMake, the more sophisticated development tools needed to implement the full TriBITS development environment require Python 2.4 (or higher, but not Python 3.x).
+Python is needed for tools like `checkin-test.py`_ and `egdist`_.
+In addition, these python tools are used in `TRIBITS_CTEST_DRIVER()`_ to drive automated testing and submits to CDash.
-Python is needed for tools like ``checkin-test.py`` and ``egdist``.
-In addition, these python tools are used in `TRIBITS_CTEST_DRIVER()`_ to drive automated testing and submittals to CDash.
-In addition, git is the chosen version control tool for TriBITS and all of the VC related functionality requires git support.
-But none of this is required for doing the most basic building, testing, or installation of a TriBITS project.
+Also not that git is the chosen version control tool for the TriBITS software development tools and all the VC-related functionality in TriBITS.
+But none of this is required for doing the most basic building, testing, or installation of a project using TriBITS.

 Project-Specific Build Quick Reference